cgiffard/Behaviour-Assertion-Sheets/README.md

 Should Cheerio fail to parse the HTML document, should Bas continue with the test suite, loading in a blank document?
 Or bail out?

+BAS is an instance of node EventEmitter and implements the `on` and `emit` methods, not described here.

 #### `BAS.tests` *property*

 Getter: Returns an object map of functions corresponding to [tests](#tests.)